jinks908/marksman.nvim/README.md

-# Marksman Plugin - Quick Reference Guide
+# Marksman for Neovim

 ## What is Marksman?

-Marksman is a Neovim plugin that enhances the native Vim mark system with visual feedback and modern UI.
+**Marksman** is a Neovim plugin that enhances the native Vim mark system with visual feedback and modern UI.
 The flagship feature is **Night Vision** - a real-time visual highlighting system that shows you exactly where your marks are placed in the buffer.

 ## Core Problem Solved